Iretoms/go-todo-terminal-app/README.md

-run on the terminal with "go run main.go logic.go"
+run on the terminal with "go run main.go logic.go" and follow the instructions closely.
+It's straight forward